inductiva/inductiva/docs-sources/nwchem/quick-start.md

  end
  task scf
  ```
-2. Create a file named `Water_SCF.nw` and paste the above input into it.
+2. Create a file named `water_scf.nw` and paste the above input into it.
 3. Save this file inside a folder named `SimulationFiles`.

 Once these steps are complete, you’ll be ready to send your simulation to the Cloud.